JohannesMP/com.johannesmp.blog/_posts/2017-02-19-understanding-symbolic-links.md

 ![](http://i.imgur.com/IKCybXy.png)

 Symbolic links, or *"Symlinks"* are a fundamental part of the Linux toolbox.
-They allow you to make a file or folder accessible as if by reference from another location.
+They allow you to make a file or folder accessible from another location as if by reference.

 Symbolic links are used ***everywhere*** in Linux.
 Many applications like [apache](https://httpd.apache.org/) and [nginx](https://www.nginx.com/resources/wiki/) require them for their configuration files, and they can be a powerful tool for your workflow.